-- Any runner accepting a ride for any reason is out of the race.
+- Any participant accepting a ride for any reason is out of the race.

 - Use of trekking poles or headphones (walkmans, radios, etc.) is NOT ALLOWED due to sharing the trails with mountain bikers who may be passing you.

-- Runners who get lost must return, without assistance, to the point where they left the course to continue.
+- Participants who get lost must return, without assistance, to the point where they left the course to continue.

 - Violation of any rule is grounds for disqualification.
 Race officials reserve the right to bar any person from this or future Vermont 50 events.